Managing ScienceLogic Libraries

 • Version.
 The version number of the ScienceLogic Library.

 • System.
-Displays True if the ScienceLogic Library is included in the latest release of SL1 and is aligned with the "System" environment.
+Displays True if the ScienceLogic Library is included in the latest release of Skylar One and is aligned with the "System" environment.
 Displays False if the ScienceLogic Library is included in an imported PowerPack or manually installed by an administrator.

 • Type.
 The file type used to bundle and deliver the ScienceLogic Library.
 Supported types include the following: